PISAresearch/metamask-comp/README.md

 | Bitflip-Ordering  | Yes  | Yes | 512-bit | Nonce |
 | MultiNonce | Yes | Yes | 512-bit*Max Concurrency | None |

 Thank you for making it this far and evaluating the three new replay protection mechanisms.
-We will provide a short comparison of all schemes.
+We provide a short comparison of all schemes.

 **Ordered meta-transactions.** Every scheme except Bitflip lets the signer enforce that their meta-transactions are procesed one-by-one.
 Of course, both Bitflip-ordering and MultiNonce approaches are the same as the nonce approach. e.g. every time there is a new meta-transaction, we an increment a nonce by one.

 **Concurrent and in-flight meta-transactions.** All three proposed schemes support concurrent transactions.
 Bitflip offers the most flexibility as each meta-transaction simply reserves a bit in the bitmap.
 There is no limit on the number of concurrent transactions or how many can be in-flight at any given time.
 However, storage always increases by 1 per bit and it cannot be deleted.
 MultiNonce also supports unlimited concurrent and in-flight transactions, but we must store two integers (2 * uint) per concurrent job.
 Finally Bitflip-ordering supports 256 concurrent transactions before a reset is required.
 This can be extended with a sliding window, but not included here. (inquire and a copy can sent)

 **Storage.** We need to take care not to bloat the network.
 Both Nonce (256-bit) and Bitflip ordering (512 bit) have constant storage.
-Bit-flip has the advantage that it can also support up to 256 in-flight meta-transactions, whereas nonce cannot.
+Bit-flip is advantagous over Nonce as it can also support up to 256 in-flight meta-transactions, whereas Nonce cannot.
 As well, MultiNonce can have constant storage based on the maximum capacity of concurrent jobs required.
 The only proposal with linear growth is Bitflip with 1 bit per meta-transaction, but this seems reasonable for a signer issuing hundreds of jobs over its lifetime.

 We have also framed the following questions to help illustrate when a replay protection is better suited to a specific signer.

+### Which replay protection should we implement as a standard?

+All, one or none.
+Because the function interface is agnostic to the mechanism, the dapp developer can select the replay protection that suits their needs.
+Patrick prefers Bitflip-ordering,

 ### Does the user want to issue transactions one-by-one and guarantee their order?